Zik-code/zik-code.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am Ziyi Zhou, an undergraduate student majoring in Computer Science and Technology at Chongqing Normal University.
-I hold the qualification for postgraduate recommendation with an average GPA above 4.15/5, and I passed CET-6 with a score of 535.
+My overall GPA ranks 1st in my major, accounting for the top 0.7%.
 My research focuses on two core directions in computer vision: **hyperspectral image reconstruction** and **multi-focus image fusion**.
-I have rich experience in deep learning model design, Transformer architecture optimization, and image quality evaluation.
+I have rich experience in deep learning model design.
 I am the first author of one paper accepted by ICME 2026 (CCF B conference, Oral presentation).
-Meanwhile, I participated in natural science foundation projects related to multi-focus fusion.
+Meanwhile, I participated in a general program of Chongqing Natural Science Foundation related to multi-focus fusion.

 I am looking forward to academic communication and research cooperation.